rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_Part1.md

 ## In this lab we will Automate Deployment from helm Changes

-## this lab will be diffrent, in this lab no code samples will be given and you will need to find the current solution by you self
+## this lab will be diffrent, in this lab no code samples will be given and you will need to find the current solution by yourself

 ---